Skip to main content

 Install

-Click the Install button and wait for installation to complete.Install progressThe server will restart automatically to load the new plugin.
+Click the Install button and wait for installation to complete.Install progressThe server will restart automatically to load the new node.

 4